djmgit/flask-opsgenie/README.md

 - **RESPONSE_TIME_MONITORED_ENDPOINTS** : As already mentioned in the previous line, this also takes a list of regex patterns to match against request paths
 (not to mention, only paths) for monitoring selective route paths against response time latency.

-- **ALERT_EXCEPTION** : Takes in a boolean.
-If this is present and is True then flask-opsgenie will also start monitoring for routes throwing exception to a request and will raise an Opsgenie alert if that happens.
-Now this might seem redundant as we could have already used status code monitoring for that since an exception would mean internal server error which would lead to a 5XX response.
-However, things get interesting when we use ```after_request``` methods in flask.
-We can have a chain of multiple after_request methods and each method should return the ```Response``` object at the end.
-If a method fails to return that Response object for some reason, the chain is broken and no response is sent.
-In such situation status code monitoring will not be of much help hence we can use this option then.

 - **OPSGENIE_TOKEN** : This is the opsgenie REST API integration token which flask-opsgenie will use on your behalf to invoke opsgenie REST API.